Menu

 Tree management

-What to plant in Cumberland
+What kind of trees can I plant in Cumberland

-For many ‘woody’ trees that are over 3.6 metres high, you’ll need Council’s written approval before removing or pruning them.
 This especially applies to native trees.
-Some other trees, such as non-natives or trees growing close to buildings may be an exception.
+Some other trees, such as non-natives or trees growing close to buildings may be on exception.

 Tree management forms